Tooth and Co.: Decline

 Tooth, as a listed company, had to publish an annual report.
 Each year the three companies (Residual Assco, DJL, and Tooth) went through the formality of an Annual General Meeting.
-The meeting in regard to the three worthless companies takes about twenty minutes; on the basis of a comparison with three witches huddled over a cauldron, analysts and the press have named the three companies the three ugly sisters.

-Tooth and Co was delisted from the Australian Securities Exchange in 2010, declared a loss in 2012/13 and was deregistered in 2013.
+The meeting in regard to the three worthless companies takes about twenty minutes; on the basis of a comparison with three witches huddled over a cauldron, analysts and the press named the three companies the three ugly sisters.
+Tooth and Co was delisted from the Australian Securities Exchange in February 2010.